elssieg/Predicting-Real-Estate-Sale-Price-in-NY/README.md

 1) Analyzed dataset to determine variables, and best approach for processing.
 2) Converted categorical variables into dummy variables.
-3) Split data into training and testing, which normalized the data.
+3) Split data into training and testing, and normalized the data.
 4) Processed data using the above machine learning techniques.